suraj-2021/CODSOFT/README.md

 I will be posting some of my internship projects here.
 Mostly porjects will be python programmin related.

-I have added many programs like : calculator, todolist, password generator and more
+I have added many programs like : calculator, todolist, password generator, RockPaperScissors game and more